samuelroland/KanFF/doc/db-specifications.md

 ## Pack "Collectif Assoc Vaud":
-This pack of data in french is about a fictive collective called "Collectif Assoc Vaud"
+This pack of data in french is about a fictive collective called "Collectif Assoc Vaud".
+Current version of the pack is **2.5**.

 ### Content:
 - 100 users